NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Evaluation

 \section{Evaluation}

 In this section, we evaluate \name with the goal of answering the following questions: i) what are the latency improvements that \name brings to applications with different consistency needs, and ii) what is the impact of fragmentation attacks?

-Next, we detail the evaluation scenario, metrics and discuss our results.
+As we further detail below, our experimental evaluation is performed in an environment as close as possible to a real deployment.
+Namely, it relies on the real code of the reference Geth implementation of Ethereum \cite{Geth2017}, which we extend to implement \name, running in a system of 500 processes.
+Adopting a similar methodology as related works (e.g., \cite{Eyal2016,li2018conflux,Yu2020ohie}), the workload is derived from a real trace of Ethereum, PoW mining is simulated, and a realistic geo-distri\-buted network is emulated using a state-of-the-art emulator~\cite{Kollaps}.